Azarias Ruberwa: Return to DRC government (2016-2021)

+In 2020, he announced the planned community of Lumumbaville to be built in Sankuru province.

+In March 2021, he lost his post when a new government under Sama Lukonde was formed.

 Personal

 Ruberwa is married to the former Chantal Shama.
 The couple have three adult children.

 In preparation for his 2006 presidential campaign, Ruberwa wrote a book titled "Our Vision for the Democratic Republic of Congo: Assessment of an Action, Outline of a Project."
 It was published by the Paris-based publishing company, L'Harmattan.